T-Troll/alienfx-tools/AlienFX-SDK/README.md

 //This is VID for all alienware laptops, use this while initializing, it might be different for external AW device like mouse/kb int vid = 0x187c;

 //Returns PID value if init is successful or -1 if failed.
-Takes Vendor ID as argument. int pid = AlienFX_SDK::Functions::AlienFXInitialize(AlienFX_SDK::vid);
+Takes Vendor ID as argument.
+If more, then one device present first one returned. int pid = AlienFX_SDK::Functions::AlienFXInitialize(AlienFX_SDK::vid);

 ```